The editors would like to thank all the contributors for the material sent in to us.

 Tom Hubbard is a novelist, poet, and literary historian.
 His books include: Slavonic Dances and The Flechitorium (both 2017) and a CD: Mither Ape (2019).

 Bianca Idelson's main fields of interest are medical theories and contemporary art.

 Harriet Jae grew up in Scotland and now lives in Belgium.
 Previously she worked with refugees and as editor of a refugee agency's flagship publication.
 She has been published in The Rialto, Mslexia, The Ofi Press, Ink Sweat & Tears and Words for the Wild.

 Michael Jarvie is a working-class writer from Darlington in County Durham.
 He is the author of The Prison, a collection of short stories, and Black Art, a novel. he is an Associate Editor of Culture Matters.

 Rob Jeffrey is a playwright, specialising in short comedic, political pieces for BBC and local radio, and longer plays for the theatre.

 Mike Jenkins is an award-winning Welsh poet and author and unofficial poet for Cardiff City FC.
-His new book of political poetry, Nobody's Subject, is published in Summer 2016.
+He is an Associate Editor of Culture Matters.

 Steve Johnson is London District Secretary of the CPB and a social worker by profession.
 He has a keen interest in music, politics and real ale and is a regular festival attender.